David Robertson (minister)

-David Andrew Robertson (born May 1962) is a Scottish Presbyterian minister and religious commentator.
+David Andrew Robertson (born 2 May 1962) is a Scottish Presbyterian minister and religious commentator.
 Robertson was the minister of St Peter's Free Church in Dundee, Scotland, from 1992 until 2019.
 He served as Moderator of the Free Church of Scotland between 2015 and 2016.
 Robertson is also a blogger, podcaster, and writer.
 He gained public attention following his critique of The God Delusion by Richard Dawkins and has since become a commentator on religious, social, and political affairs in Scotland, with an annual readership of over one million.

-Education
+Early life and education

+Robertson was born in Berwick-upon-Tweed, and was brought up in Fearn in Easter Ross.
+He spent his secondary school years at Tain Royal Academy.

-Robertson graduated from both the University of Edinburgh with a degree in History, and from Free Church College (now Edinburgh Theological Seminary) with a degree in Theology, in 1983.
+Robertson graduated from both the University of Edinburgh with a M.A Honours degree in history, and from Free Church College (now Edinburgh Theological Seminary) with a diploma in theology, in 1983.

 Career

-Robertson had originally planned a career in politics, intending to stand for the Social Democratic Party (SDP) in his home seat of Ross, Cromarty and Skye in the 1983 General Election.
-However, a failed bid to become Senior President of Edinburgh University Students Association precipitated a change in direction, and in 1986 he became the youngest minister in the Free Church of Scotland (aged 24), while his contemporary Charles Kennedy went on to win the same seat he had hoped to contest; becoming the youngest Member of Parliament (aged 23) in the process.
+Robertson had originally planned a career in politics, intending to stand for the Social Democratic Party (SDP) in his home seat of Ross, Cromarty and Skye in the 1983 general election.
+However, a failed bid to become Senior President of Edinburgh University Students Association precipitated a change in direction, and in August 1986 he became the youngest minister in the Free Church of Scotland, while his contemporary Charles Kennedy went on to win the same seat he had hoped to contest, becoming the youngest Member of Parliament in the process.

-Robertson’s first full-time ministry charge was in Brora Free Church from 1983.
-He became the minister of St Peter’s Free Church, Dundee, (the historic church of Robert Murray McCheyne), in October 1992, where he worked closely with Scottish theologian Sinclair Ferguson.
-He was the Moderator of the Free Church of Scotland between 2015-2016, replacing Rev David Miller.
+Robertson's first full-time ministry charge was in Clyne Free Church, in Brora, from 1986.
+He became the minister of St Peter's Free Church, Dundee, (the historic church of Robert Murray McCheyne), in October 1992, where he worked closely with Scottish theologian Sinclair Ferguson.
+He was the Moderator of the Free Church of Scotland between 2015 and 2016, replacing Rev David Miller.

 Robertson co-founded Solas (Centre for Public Christianity) in June 2010 with the former SNP leader, Gordon Wilson, who was a member of St Peter's Free Church in his final years.
 Robertson remained the director of Solas until 2018.

-Robertson's ministry became increasingly engaged with secular audiences until he entered apologetics ministry full-time in 2019.

 Before moving to Australia in 2019, he was also a chaplain at the University of Dundee and former club chaplain of Dundee F.C.

+Robertson moved to Sydney, Australia to work with City Bible Forum in 2019.
+After that, he worked with Sydney Anglicans in their Evangelism and New Churches organisation.
+Since November 2023, he has been the Minister of the Scots Kirk in Newcastle, New South Wales, Australia.